The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Hiking Trails in Moraine Lake

 You can enjoy the views from the Rockpile Trail, a relatively short and easy hike.
-I highly recommend it as it gives you incredible views of the lake.
-From above, the lake also appears even bluer than it does from ground level!
+I highly recommend it!
+If you do one hike here, let this be it.
+It gives you incredible views of the lake, as pictured above.
+From this high up, the lake also appears even bluer than it does from ground level!

 Or you can explore some other amazing trails that start from Moraine Lake, such as the Consolation Lakes Trail, the Eiffel Lake Trail, or the Sentinel Pass Trail